 - Diet: Vegetarian

-- Mix the oats and buttermilk in a glass bowl or measuring cup.
-The oats need to soak for at least 30 minutes to hydrate, otherwise, you can leave them to preferment for up to 24 hours.
+- Mix the oats and buttermilk in a large bowl or measuring cup.
+The oats need to soak for at least 5 minutes to hydrate, otherwise, you can leave them to preferment for up to 24 hours.

 - When you are ready to bake the muffins, start by preheating the oven to 400 F.

-- Spoon batter into a greased or lined muffin tin and bake for 18-20 min (until a skewer comes out clean.)
+- Spoon batter into a greased or lined muffin tin and bake for 18-20 min (until a toothpick comes out clean).
+Allow to cool for 5 minutes in the tin, then move to a wire rack.

-- I have made these muffins with eggs and flax eggs.
-It works well both ways.
-Make a flax egg by mixing 2 Tbsp of flax with 1/4 cup of water and allowing it to gel for 10 minutes before mixing into the batter.
+- These muffins were one of my go-to recipes when my daughter had her egg sensitivity.
+It works equally well with flax eggs.
+Make a flax egg by mixing 2 Tbsp of flax with 1/4 cup of water and allowing it to gel for 10 minutes before mixing it into the batter.

-- The oats can be soaked with any cultured dairy or dairy alternative.
-Yogurt, soy yogurt, or nut milk yogurt are all great options.
+- The oats can be made with any cultured dairy or dairy-free alternative, soy yogurt, or nut milk yogurt are all great options.

 Keywords: breakfast, dessert, cultured, soaked, prefermented, peanut butter, berries, chocolate, nuts, cream cheese, yogurt, spring, summer, gluten free